mindspore-lab/mindone/examples/opensora_pku/README.md

 There are some arguments related to the training dataset path:
 - `video_data` or `image_data`: the text file to the video/image dataset.
 The text file should contain N lines corresponding to N datasets.
 Each line should have two or three items.
 If two items are available, they correspond to the video folder and the annotation json file.
 If three items are available, they correspond to the video folder, the text embedding cache folder, and the annotation json file.
-- `pretrained`: the pretrained checkpoint to be loaded as initial weights before training.
+- `pretrained`: the pretrained checkpoint to be loaded as initial weights before training. if not provided, the LatteT2V will use random initialization.

+For the detailed explanations for other arguments, please refer to the document for [training arguments](docs/training_args.md).

+> Note:
+> - In Graph mode (default), MindSpore takes about 10~20 mins for graph compilation.
+> - For acceleration, we set the `dataset_sink_mode` to True by default.
+For more information about data sink mode, see [MindSpore doc for data sink](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.data_sink.html).
+In data sink mode, `max_train_steps` should be greater than `sink_size`.

 #### Parallel Training